newking9088/marketing_campaign_customer_segmentation_classification/README.md

 Our goal was to predict whether a customer will subscribe to CDs, focusing on optimizing recall while maintaining a balance with precision to achieve a higher F1 score.
 Among the models we trained, XGBoost stands out by providing a comparable F1 score to other models but with a better balance between precision and recall, and it generalizes well to unseen data.
 Therefore, we will proceed with hyperparameter tuning for the XGBoost model.
 Although we also hyper-tuned voting classifiers and neural networks, they underperformed compared to the XGBoost model.

 The XGBoost model was fine-tuned using `GridSearchCV`, resulting in optimal parameters: {‘colsample_bytree’: 1.0, ‘gamma’: 0.5, ‘max_depth’: 4, ‘min_child_weight’: 5, ‘subsample’: 1.0}, achieving a ROC-AUC score of 0.943.
 Further optimization of the probability threshold significantly improved the model’s performance on unseen data, boosting recall to 77.21%, precision to 55.4%, and the F1 score to 0.6623.
 Given the recall of 77.21%, the model correctly identifies 77.21% of actual subscribers.
 The remaining 22.79% of actual subscribers are missed.
 Precision of 55.4% indicates that out of all customers predicted as subscribers, 55.4% are correct, and the rest are false positives.
-Figure 6 presents the confusion matrix for the unseen data.
+Figure below presents the confusion matrix for the unseen data.

 <figure id="attachment_cm" style="width: 746px; text-align: center;">
   <a href="https://github.com/newking9088/marketing_campaign_customer_segmentation_classification/blob/main/figures/cm.png">